CoAntrimMan/BibleStudy/Matthew/Matthew 22.md

 We go through times of trial and temptation but need to stand on the word of God - man does not live by bread alone!

+Note how John the Baptist and other religious groups had disciples.
+The model is not unique to Christ.
+Just like today people follow teachers and influencers - particularly on social media and how we list our academic qualifications!
+"I have a 1st from Oxford (St..)"